KiraYamato94/LasMonjas/README.md

 <details>
   <summary>Click to show</summary>

+**Version 3.7.0 (22nd December 2023)**
+- Spiritualist Rework
+- Reward system for Task Master: added a lobby option to choose what it gets after completing all initial tasks, being extra tasks to try to achieve a crewmate win or a kill button
+- Fixed a bug with Illusionist's blackout message
+- Fixed a bug with Bomberman bomb's area not dissapearing after a meeting
+- Fixed an issue with Painter's paint, Squire's shield and Paintball's trail with mushroom sabotage
+- Fixed an issue with Manipulator where it could manipulate other impostors

 **Version 3.6.2 (7th December 2023)**
 - Mechanic: decreased maximum stackable repairs to 2 and added rechargeable uses by doing tasks.
 - Fortune Teller: decreased maximum stackable reveals to 2, starts only with 1 reveal and added rechargeable uses by doing tasks.